gbif/hp-swissnatcoll/en/how-to-publish-data.md

 <br>
 8. (Step 3 of 3) The last step is a summary window on which you can check your file name and size, creation date, the number of rows, and the mapped and unmapped fields.
 9. When satisfied, click on **Run import**.
-  - The page displayed is now the Imports tab, where you can see all your imported files for a given collection at all times.
+  - The page displayed is now the Imports tab, where you can see all your imported files for a given dataset at all times.
   - A progression bar appears during the import process and disappears when finished. ⚠️ Depending on the size of your imported dataset, this step can take up to a day to be completed ⚠️ Closing your navigator has not impact on the process, you can come back later to check the import state.
   - If the import worked, the State is **✅ Imported**
 10. Click on **Records** to see your imported records.

 <div style="text-align: center; margin-top: 50px; border: 5px solid #000; padding: 20px;">
   <p style="font-size: 20px;"><strong>What you are expected to have at the end of this step:</strong></p>
-  <p>✅ A certain amount of imported records shown in the <strong>Records</strong> tab of your collection page.
-If it was your first import in this collection, then the <strong>Not encoded</strong> percentage is 100%.</p>
+  <p>✅ A certain amount of imported records shown in the <strong>Records</strong> tab of your dataset page.
+If it was your first import in this dataset, then the <strong>Not encoded</strong> percentage is 100%.</p>
 </div>

 ## Encode my data